Additionally, paste this code immediately after the opening tag:

 Manage and use data wisely

-Phone banking use cases
+Phonebanking use cases

-Our campaigns use phone banking for all kinds of uses, including ballot chasing, event recruitment, fundraising, GOTV, support ID, persuasion, and volunteer asks.
+Our campaigns use phone banking for all kinds of uses, including ballot chasing, event recruitment, fundraising, GOTV, support ID, persuasion, political campaigns and volunteer asks.
 You can even apply deep canvassing techniques through phone banking.
 If you don’t yet have a script, see here for some great(script examples) for different types of use cases.

 Does phone banking still work?